On Graphs and Codes Preserved by Edge Local Complementation: Orbits of Size Two

 \section{Orbits of Size Two}

 ELC-preserved codes with good properties could have practical applications in iterative decoding~\cite{castle,isit,wbelc,isit2010}.
 However, there seem to be extremely few such codes, and, except for the perfect Hamming codes, graphs arising from the constructions in Section~\ref{sec:const} correspond to $[n,k,d]$ codes with either low minimum distance $d$ or low rate $\frac{k}{n}$, compared to the best known codes of the same length.
 Iterative decoding with ELC also works for graphs with larger ELC orbits, such as \emph{quadratic residue (QR) codes}~\cite{isit}, and has performance close to that of iterative permutation decoding~\cite{halford} for graphs with small ELC orbits, such as the \emph{extended Golay code}~\cite{isit}.
 The self-dual $[24,12,8]$ extended Golay code corresponds to a bipartite graph with an ELC orbit of size two.
 We have also found a $[15,5,7]$ \emph{Bose-Chaudhuri-Hocquenghem (BCH) code} with an ELC-orbit of size two~\cite{wbelc}, but observed that larger QR and BCH codes have much larger orbits.
 As a generalization of ELC-preserved graphs, we now briefly consider graphs with ELC orbits of size two.
 The number of size two orbits are listed in Table~\ref{tab:enumerate2}.

 We have also counted LC orbits of size two.
+(Note that the only connected graphs of order up to 12 which have LC orbits of size one are the trivial graphs of order one and two, and it remains an open problem to prove that these two graphs are the only graphs with LC orbits of size one.)
 Clearly there is an LC orbit $\{s^n, c^n\}$ for all $n \ge 3$.
 The only other size two LC orbit we find for $n \le 12$ is comprised of the two graphs of order six depicted in Fig.~\ref{fig:hexaorbit} (These two graphs correspond to the self-dual \emph{Hexacode} over $\mathbb{F}_4$~\cite{classlc}.)

 We have also looked at the ELC orbits corresponding to self-dual codes of length $n \le 34$, as seen in Table~\ref{tab:selfdual}.
 Except for the $[24,12,8]$ extended Golay code and a $[32,16,4]$ code, the remaining self-dual codes in this table with ELC orbits of size two, all with minimum distance four, can be constructed by the following theorem.
 It remains an open problem to devise a general construction for self-dual codes with ELC orbits of size two and minimum distance greater than four.